Caroline Herschel: Later life and legacy

 Caroline Herschel died peacefully in Hanover on 9 January 1848.
 She is buried at 35 Marienstrasse in Hanover at the cemetery of the Gartengemeinde, next to her parents and with a lock of William's hair.
 Her tombstone inscription reads, "The eyes of her who is glorified here below turned to the starry heavens."
 With her brother, she discovered over 2,400 astronomical objects over twenty years.
-The asteroid 281 Lucretia (discovered 1888) was named after Caroline's second given name, and the crater C. Herschel on the Moon is named after her.